About our School.

 An ongoing commitment to students.

 The School aims to help students develop their practice and runs a variety of Continual Professional Development courses throughout the year, as well as retreats which are a great opportunity for students (past and current) to meet and share new ideas.
-As an active member of the Independent Yoga Network (IYN), we’re also able to keep students up-todate with the latest national and international yoga news and current thinking.
+As an active member of Yoga Teachers Together (YTT), we’re also able to keep students up-to-date with the latest national and international yoga news and current thinking.
 The school’s regular newsletter has many useful articles and insights into the world of yoga and always welcomes contributions.

 The Devon School of Yoga’s (DSY) Holistic approach believes that we are all here to find ways to express our own unique individual creativity.